 Table 2 average system temperature ramp times.

 3.3 Heated Lid

+The time it took to get the lid to target temperature was 69 seconds compared to 2min 17s for the Bio-Rad T100 thermocycler.
+The lid continued to heat after the SSR was switched off due to the residual heat in the silicon pad.
+After 300 seconds, the oscillation in temperature settled within 10°C above the target temperature (Figure 6).

 Fig. 6 Heated lid temperature warming from room temperature to target temperature of 90°C

-The time it took to get the lid to target temperature was 69 seconds versus BioRad T100 Thermal Cycler’s 2min 17s.
-The lid continued to heat after the SSR was switch off due to the residual heat in the silicon pad.
-After 300 seconds, the oscillation in temperature settled within 10°C above the target temperature.

 3.4 Peltier Power Consumption

-Fig. 6 Hot side temperature and power consumption of various peltier configurations heating 16oz of tap water.

-As shown in Fig. 6, when increasing the number of pieties physically in parallel and decreasing the applied voltage across them, both reduced power consumption and improved thermal performance resulting in improved efficacy.
+As shown in Fig. 7, when increasing the number of pieties physically in parallel and decreasing the applied voltage across them, both reduced power consumption and improved thermal performance resulting in improved efficacy.

+Fig. 7 Hot side temperature and maximum power consumption of various peltier configurations heating 16oz of tap water.

-During cycle routine, this system consumed an average of 55.97 W with peak consumption reaching 458.55 W.
+During cycle routine described in section 2.3, this system consumed an average of 55.97 ± 0.39 W CI 95 with peak consumption reaching 458.55 W.

 4. DISCUSSION

 4.1 PCR Reaction Results

-Our PCR system correctly amplified E. coli genes.
-There was however some non-specific binding of primers, which is likely due to temperature inaccuracies in bothmeasurement error and system .
+Our PCR system correctly amplified E. coli K12 genes.
+There was however some non-specific binding of primers, which is likely due to temperature inaccuracies in both unknown measurement error and system steady state error which was about 1°C.

 4.2 Cycling Performance

-Our system had an average ramp rate of 1.11°C/s.
-Compared to a BioRad T100 Thermal Cycler which has an average ramp rate of 2.5°C/s [5].
+Our system had an average ramp rate of 1.11 ± 0.33°C/s.
+Compared to a Bio-Rad T100 Thermal Cycler which has an average ramp rate of 2.5°C/s [4].
 Our system took a little more than twice as long to perform the same temperature ramp.

 During system testing we noted that cooling performance would significantly slow over time for cycle procedures that ran at higher frequencies.
 It is believed that this was caused by the heatsink not being fast enough at dissipating heat.
-As such a better heatsink should be used if we expect the system to work well for all procedures.
+As such a we should switch to a heatsink that is faster at dissipating heat

 4.3 Further Design

-Overshoot of the heated lid could be improved by adding PID control to reach the target temperature without overshoot.
+Overshoot of the heated lid temperature could be improved by adding PID control to reach the target temperature without overshoot.
 PWM may be used to simulate an analog signal going to the SSR.
 The PID system for the peltiers could also be better tuned to achieve faster speed and reduce steady state error as well as generalized to work with other cycle parameters.
 A redesigned heating block could be more space efficient allowing for less mass to be heated unnecessarily.

-The system could also be improved by increasing the amount of peltiers to achieve greater thermal performance and power efficiency.
+The system could also be improved by increasing the number of peltiers to achieve greater thermal performance and power efficiency.

-5. ACKNOWLEDGMENTS
+5. REFERENCES

 [1] L. Garibyan and N. Avashia, “Research Techniques Made Simple: Polymerase Chain Reaction (PCR)”, Journal of Investigative Dermatology, Vol. 133, no. 3, pp. 1-4, 2013.